-Wherever K made his home, he would invite to lunch friends and other interesting people with whom he wanted to converse.12 This was the custom at Saanen, Madras (now Chennai), Rishi Valley, Rajghat at Varanasi on the Ganges, and Ojai.
+Wherever K made his home, he would invite to lunch friends and other interesting people with whom he wanted to converse.
+12 This was the custom at Saanen, Madras (now Chennai), Rishi Valley, Rajghat at Varanasi on the Ganges, and Ojai.
 At Brockwood there were fewer guests, because he lunched in the dining room with students and staff.
-Michael Krohnen13, who had been taught to cook by Alan Hooker14, was the chef at Ojai.
-In addition to preparing meals, it was Michael's informal duty during lunches to keep K up to date with the news of the world.
-Michael was naturally well suited to the task; also, he had a strong voice and K had become slightly deaf in his last years.
-On one occasion, K laughingly commented: First the teeth, then the ears, then the eyes, and then down to earth.
-Another time he quoted an Italian proverb: Everybody has to die; perhaps me, too.
+Michael Krohnen 13, who had been taught

 12 As Asit Chandmal, a nephew of Pupul Jayakar (see footnote 32 on pg.
 55) who knew K from childhood, wrote at the beginning of his book One Thousand Suns, K once said to him: I wish you could travel with me, and meet the variety of people I see.
 Doctors, writers, scientists, artists, so-called religious men, philosophers, wives and mothers and husbands, clerks, bureaucrats and their bosses.
+Asit died in 2019.